reciprocity-archive/grc/doc/setup.md

     end

-And install the gems required for CMS using the command below.
+And install the gems required for GRC using the command below.
 (The `--path=.bundle` is optional, but causes bundler to install gems into the `.bundle` local directory.)

     bundle install --path=.bundle